jsmauch80/Readme-file-generator/README.md

 # Usage
 In the terminal type node index.js
 Answer all questions
-Then after copy and paste into your readme and all done!
+Then after copy and paste into your readme and done

 # License
 N/A